+If you don’t immediately get the results you expect from CBD, don’t worry.
+Making some small adjustments might be all it takes to find the perfect CBD dosage for you.
 Start with the lowest possible dose.
 Some conditions benefit from low dosage, some benefit from high dosage, and some benefit the most from somewhere in the middle.
 Slowly working your way up is the best way to find the proper dosage for you.

 If you feel you can benefit from a higher dose of CBD, research suggests increasing your dosage every 3-4 weeks to fully process how your current dosage is affecting you.